 Early Notables of the Spurlin family (pre 1700)

 More information is included under the topic Early Spurlin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Spurlin family to Ireland

 Some of the Spurlin family moved to Ireland, but this topic is not covered in this excerpt.
-Another 53 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 32 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Spurlin were among these contributors, for they have been located in early North American records:

 Spurlin Settlers in United States in the 20th Century